utshomax/postman-docs/src/pages/docs/sending-requests/websocket/work-with-websocket-messages.md

 For a Socket.IO connection, you can enter an event name to publish next to **Send**.
 If you select **Send** without entering a name, the default name `message` is used.

-If the **Ack** option is selected, the server will acknowledge that it has received the message.
+If you select the **Ack** option, the server will acknowledge that it has received the message.

 You can also add arguments to a Socket.IO connection.
 Select **+ Arg** in the editor pane.
 This opens a sidebar with a new argument that you can use to add the argument's message.
 Hover over an existing argument and select **x** to delete it.
 The workflow to inspect each argument's message is similar.